-If you have an old hot water tank, putting on a new 75mm jacket on your hot water cylinder could make a difference.
+If you have an old hot water tank, putting on a new 75mm hot water cylinder jacket could make a difference.

 Radiator panels help save that heat by reflecting it back into the room.
 They slide in easily, and you can fit them yourself in minutes.
 And by reducing the amount of heat that's wasted, they could help you save money on your heating bills.

 Install an energy efficient shower head

 Draught proofing takes minutes to install and could save you a significant amount on your heating bills.
 Simply fill in cracks and gaps around the outside of your window and door frames to draught proof your home.

 Cavity wall insulation requires only a single installation that is quick and easy.
 Cavity wall insulation fills in the gaps between your outer and inner walls, which cuts draughts and reduces heat loss.
 It could save you a lot of money.
 Floorboards and ceilings can also be insulated.

 Heat rises, and that means a significant amount of heat is lost from your home through the roof.
 Installing loft insulation is a great way to counter this.
 A single insulation is effective for at least 42 years so it’s a great investment.